25 Business Internships for High Schoolers in 2025

 DOROT, a nonprofit that serves older adults, seeks high school and college interns interested in learning about the world of nonprofit management.
 Students participate in and play a role in preparing meaningful programs and activities for older adults, all while developing leadership skills and earning community service hours.
 The program is open to rising sophomores, juniors, and seniors in New York City.

-3. building-U High School Internship
+3. Building-U High School Internship

 Application Deadline: Rolling

-Duration: Three months and longer
+Duration: Three months or longer

 4. Youthbridge

-Application Deadline: March 17
+Application Deadline: April 30

 Duration: Two years

-Youthbridge is a two-year Fellowship program in New York that welcomes high school juniors and seniors from diverse backgrounds to engage in intensive trainings on leadership and diversity.
-In addition to their work, fellows participate in team-building games, activities, and workshops, while receiving mentoring from successful professionals and taking part in experiential learning opportunities.
+Youthbridge is a two-year Fellowship program in New York that welcomes high school juniors and seniors from diverse backgrounds to engage in intensive training on leadership and diversity.
+In addition to their work, fellows participate in team-building games, activities, and workshops while receiving mentoring from successful professionals and taking part in experiential learning opportunities.
 This opportunity is ideal for students near New York City since participants are required to travel there for every meeting.

 5. Jimerson Birr High School Internship Program